Are Bare Feet Good for Plantar Fasciitis?Everything You Need to Know About Going Barefoot

 Vulnerability to Injury

 One of the biggest risks of running barefoot comes in the form of hazards you probably don’t even notice as you walk with shoes, such as tiny pieces of sharp plastic or glass, small pebbles, hot and cold surfaces, and thorns.
 Without shoes, these small and often unnoticed factors can spell out major injuries for a bare foot.
+A study from 2016 showed that barefoot runners sustained more injuries to the plantar surface than shod runners.

 Reduced Shock Absorption